Will the real A/B testing success metrics please stand up?

 For an e-commerce business, a full business cycle is typically a one-week period; for subscription-based businesses, this might be one month or longer.

-Myth #2, Part II: You have to run a test until reaches statistical significance
+Myth #2, Part II: You have to run a test until it reaches statistical significance

 As Claire pointed out, this may never happen.
 And it doesn’t mean you should walk away from an A/B test, completely.